murygin/fluke/README.md

 Database
 --------

-Entity–relationship model of the fuke database:
+Entity–relationship model of the fluke database:

 ![ERM of the the fuke database](fluke-goal-persistence/fluke-database-erm.png)